Showing posts with label Jason Trapp. Show all posts

 This was an absolute piece of garbage, trash, whatever word you’d like to refer to it as.
 I’ll be done with this writer after this.

-To give any of those of you who have hung around for awhile, this reminded me exactly of the Agent Zero series and the Jet series, both of which were also about supposedly super duper secret agents written by authors who obviously don’t know a thing about that subject, and I do mean absolutely nothing about it.
+To give any of those of you who have hung around for awhile a comparison, this reminded me exactly of the Agent Zero series and the Jet series, both of which were also about supposedly super duper secret agents written by authors who obviously don’t know a thing about that subject, and I do mean absolutely nothing about it.

 I ended up emailing Fraggle to run some things across her radar to make sure I wasn’t completely out to lunch.
 I wasn’t.
 So I’m going to copy/paste the majority of that email to show just how stupid this author this and why a brick wall is smarter than he supposedly is.